fablab-luenen/dokuwiki-preconfigured/README.md

 - The initially supported languages are`de-informal` and `en`
 - While some care is taken to keep it usable JS-lessly, some things depend on Javascript
-- Support for old browsers is an explicit non-goal
+- Support for old browsers is an explicit non-goal.
+Miss me with that IE9 (I sometimes test on Safari, though).
+- Mobile/Narrow screen support is currently not great (no changes over Argon).
+It's a bit further down on the list of priorities.

 ## Thanks